Best Current Accounts 2026

 Best bank account for your bills

-Only Santander will give you money back each month on your bills – but sadly the better paying Santander 123 Lite account was closed to new customers in late 2022 (if you’ve already got it, then keep using it).
+Santander will give you money back each month on direct debits for your bills – but sadly the top paying Santander 123 is no longer open to new customers (if you’ve already got it, then keep using it).

-Instead you can choose between the Edge and 123 accounts, and it’s the latter that will probably earn you more cashback each year,
+Instead you can choose between the Edge, Edge Up and Edge Explorer accounts, and it’s the first one that will probably earn you more cashback each year.

 Best bank accounts with rewards